- Home

 1.- Introduction

-In this article we will show that the Golden Ratio φ provides a quantitative link between various known quantities in atomic physics.
+In this article we will show that the Golden Ratio provides a quantitative link between various known quantities in atomic physics.
 Most of it is based on the extensive research of Dr. Rajalakshmi Heyrovska.
 The interested reader will find a summary of her research in this book chapter entitled "The Golden ratio in the creations of Nature arises in the architecture of atoms and ions".

 While searching for the exact values of ionic radii and for the significance of the ionization potential of hydrogen, Dr. Heyrovska has found that the Bohr radius can be divided into two Golden sections pertaining to the electron and proton.
-More generally, it was found that φ is also the ratio of anionic to cationic radii of any atom, their sum being the covalent bond length.
+More generally, it was found that is also the ratio of anionic to cationic radii of any atom, their sum being the covalent bond length.
 After that she showed, among other facts, that many bond lengths in organic and inorganic molecules behave additively, and are the sum of the covalent and/or the ionic radii, whether partially or fully ionic or covalent.
-In addition, a new interpretation and a very accurate value of the fine structure constant α -1 has been discovered in terms of the Golden Angle.
+In addition, a new interpretation and a very accurate value of the fine structure constant has been discovered in terms of the Golden Angle.

 2.- The Golden Ratio, Bohr radius and the ground state energy of Hydrogen

-Figure 1: The Bohr radius EP= a B of the hydrogen atom is divided into Golden sections EN= a Be and NP= a Bp at the point of electrical neutrality N, as the auxiliar right angle triangle makes clear.
-The magnetic center is located at point M, at a distance a B / 2 φ 3 from the electrical neutrality point towards the proton.
+Figure 1: The Bohr radius of the hydrogen atom is divided into Golden sections and at the point of electrical neutrality N, as the auxiliar right angle triangle makes clear.
+The magnetic center is located at point M, at a distance from the electrical neutrality point towards the proton.
 The circumference of the outer circle is also divided into two golden arcs CAD and CBD by means of the Golden angle.
 Note that each arc length equals the perimeter of the inner circumferences.
 The shorter arc is closely related to the Fine Structure constant, whose value is very near the Golden Angle shown in red.
-In addition, the chord CD intersects the horizontal very near the magnetic center M.
+In addition, the chord CD intersects the horizontal very near the magnetic center M. |

-The fact that the Bohr radius a is divided into Golden sections provides it with the property (not evident at first sight) that
+The fact that the Bohr radius is divided into Golden sections provides it with the property (not evident at first sight) that

 This shows that the ground state energy of the hydrogen atom itself can be expressed as the difference of two terms: